-- Receipt of all doses (a series) by a healthcare professional, AND
+- Receipt of all doses (2 or 3 dose series) by healthcare professional, AND

-- Laboratory evidence of immunity (ie. positive serology for antibody to Hepatitis B -Anti-HBs) completed at least one month after receipt of a valid immunization series
+- Laboratory evidence of immunity (ie. positive serology for antibody to Hepatitis B -Anti-HBs) completed at least one month after completion of a valid vaccination series.

 It is understood that Hepatitis B immunization may not be complete at registration; however, all tests and immunizations must be completed by the first clinical placement.

-- For students who are anti-HBs positive, no further action is required.
+- Students who are anti-HBs positive, no further action is required.

 - Students who are anti-HBs negative must be screened for Hepatitis B surface antigen (HBsAg).
-Students who are negative for anti-HBs despite receiving a complete Hepatitis B vaccine series and who are HBsAg negative are required to:
+Students who are negative for anti-HBs despite one Hepatitis B vaccine series and who are HBsAg negative are required to:

 - Complete a second series of Hepatitis B vaccination, and